 While Beasley’s four subjects stand behind with their choices, the very much non-sugar-coated “Small is Beautiful” revolves around the anger, the frustration, the doubt, the defeat, the hopelessness, the heartbreak and the raw emotion that they all experience during their unique journeys.
 It would be unfair to call “Small is Beautiful” a cautionary tale but it shows that tiny house building isn’t the proverbial walk in the park that it’s often made out to be.
 It’s hard.

-And it’s in discussing these hardships that “Small is Beautiful” — a rare and incredibly poignant documentary about small living that manages to choke you up — really shines.
+And it’s in discussing these hardships that “Small is Beautiful” — a poignant documentary about small living that manages to choke you up — really shines.

 There’s 20-something digital strategist Ben Campbell who delves into tiny house-dom as a way to confront — and work through —the demons left lingering after the death of his long-estranged father.
 Embarking on his project with little building knowledge and relying heavily on friends and family members for support, Campbell’s tiny house is made possible, financially speaking, by his late father’s life insurance policy.
 “This house isn’t so much a way to escape as much as a way to take root,” explains Campbell.
 “It forces you to rely on other people, and it forces other people to rely on you and I think that’s a much healthier way to live.”